oSoc19/cycling-up-frontend/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Simple issue
-about: Describe this issue template's purpose here.
+about: 'Create a simple issue to use instead of the regular empty issue'
 title: ''
 labels: ''
 assignees: ''